reedsy/challenges/front-end.md

 # Front end Engineer Challenge

-You can submit all the answers to this assignment in a single repository (or as a zipped folder), containing markdown and code.
+Submit all the answers by creating a **private** GitHub repository and sharing it with **reedsyapplications**.
+Alternatively, you can submit a zipped folder with all the answers.
+Your submission should include markdown and code and each answer should be in it's own folder.

 ## 1. About you